Dog-friendly beach at sunset in Victoria, BC

 Year-round

-While not a traditional beach, the Viaduct Flats area along the Galloping Goose trail offers waterfront access where dogs can splash in the Gorge Waterway.
-A good option for a quick water stop during a trail walk.
+The Viaduct Flats area along the Galloping Goose trail offers waterfront access where dogs can splash in the Gorge Waterway.
+It provides an excellent option for a quick water stop during a trail walk.

-Good to know: Waterway access, not ocean beach.
-Off-leash areas along the trail vary — watch for signage.
+Good to know: Waterway access.
+Off-leash areas along the trail vary.
+Watch for signage.

 Dog at the beach entrance